FP Movement + The Way Home Shorts

 At Free People

-Style No. 55752372; Color Code: 032 Speed up or slow down in these breezy, warm-up style running shorts, featuring a boldly smocked waistband with a high-rise silhouette and split hem.
+Style No. 55752372; Color Code: 034 Speed up or slow down in these breezy, warm-up style running shorts, featuring a boldly smocked waistband with a high-rise silhouette and split hem.
 Pull-on style Stretch waistband Relaxed fit FP Movement A destination for the life well-lived, Free People Movement offers performance-ready activewear, practice-perfect styles and beyond-the-gym staples.
 We believe in the power of community, in supporting and lifting each other up and always #movingtogether.
-Care/Import Machine Wash Cold Measurements for size small Hips: 43 in Waist: 26 in Inseam: 2 in Rise: 12.25 in
+Care/Import Machine Wash Cold Measurements for size small Waist: 26 in Inseam: 2 in Rise: 12.25 in Hips: 43 in